Agent Orange Exposure in Korea

 Reasons Why VA Denies Korea Veterans’ Agent Orange-Related Claims

 VA will likely deny service connection on a presumptive basis if you do not meet the criteria outlined above.
 If you served along the Korean DMZ, but not within the specified timeframe, or if you served during the acknowledged timeframe, but not in one of the recognized units, you will not fall under the presumption of exposure.
 If this is the case, you will have to establish service connection on a direct basis.
 Here, exposure to Agent Orange can still serve as your in-service event, but you must prove that the exposure occurred.

 Fairness for Korean DMZ Veterans Act of 2017

 In July of 2017, Congressman Tom MacArthur (R-NJ) introduced H.R.3605 – Fairness for Korean DMZ Veterans Act of 2017.
 This Act was added in as part of the Blue Water Navy Vietnam Veterans Act of 2017, and proposes to extend the presumptive period for veterans who served in or near the Korean DMZ.
-Specifically, it recommends beginning the presumptive period on September 1, 1967, six months prior to the current April 1, 1968 date.
+Specifically, it recommends beginning the presumptive period on September 1, 1967, six months prior to the previous April date.
 It is estimated that this change would help between 1,000 and 1,500 Korean DMZ veterans get VA disability benefits based on Agent Orange exposure.
 The Act cites a declassified January 1969 document that noted the use of herbicide agents in the Korean DMZ for testing purposes that began on October 9, 1967.

 - What Issues Can Agent Orange Exposure Cause?